pfgray/paulgray.net/src/pages/2018-08-30---chainable-components/chainable-components.md

 ## Do

 If you've noticed, our chained anonymous functions are _still_ subject to nesting for every "link" in the chain (although it's much better than with Render Props).
-Unfortunately, there's nothing that the language affords us (This was also true with Promises, until [aync/await](https://gist.github.com/MaiaVictor/bc0c02b6d1fbc7e3dbae838fb1376c80)).
+Unfortunately, there's nothing that the language affords us to solve this problem (This was also true with Promises, until [aync/await](https://gist.github.com/MaiaVictor/bc0c02b6d1fbc7e3dbae838fb1376c80)).

 The static `Do` method can help alleviate this nesting.